I get a lot of questions about my turquoise dip dyed hair:

 Does bright hair dye rub off on clothes and bedding?

-The question I’m not asked is: “can I touch it?” – instead, people just reach over and pick up a lock of my hair, suddenly realize what they’re doing, and stumble away, wide eyed and muttering apologies.
+The question I’m not asked is: “can I touch it?” – instead, people just reach over and pick up a chunk of my hair, suddenly realize what they’re doing, and stumble away, wide eyed and muttering apologies.
 My hair draws people to me like a moth to a flame.

 It’s been exactly two years since I first dyed my hair teal and I just recently chopped it all off (!) – see photos of my new ‘do at the end of this post – so I thought it would be fun to look back at how it’s changed over the years and answer some of the teal hair dyeing FAQs I field.